David B. Feldman

-David B. Feldman, Ph.D. is an associate professor of psychology at Santa Clara University.
+David B. Feldman is an American psychologist who is a full professor of psychology at Santa Clara University.
 His research focuses on hope, meaning, and growth in the face of life's difficulties, and he has been instrumental in developing Hope Therapy and applying it to various populations.

 Education and academic career

 Feldman received a bachelor's degree from DePauw University and a Ph.D. in clinical psychology (2004) from the University of Kansas.
-He conducted his post-doctoral healthy fellowship at the VA Palo Alto Health Care System (2004-2005).
+He completed his post-doctoral fellowship in health psychology at the VA Palo Alto Health Care System (2004-2005).

-Feldman has been an Associate Professor (2005–present) at Santa Clara University's graduate department of Counseling Psychology.
+Feldman has been a professor (2005–present) at Santa Clara University's graduate department of Counseling Psychology.
 Additionally, Feldman has taught in Santa Clara University's Center for Professional Development (2006–present), a continuing education program.
 Feldman has held supervision positions at the VA Palo Alto Health Care System (2004-2005) and the University of Kansas (2000-2003).
+During the 2025-26 academic year, he was awarded a visiting adjunct professorship in the faculty of psychology at Chulalongkorn University in Bangkok, Thailand.